metabase/metabase/docs/enterprise-guide/full-app-embedding.md

 So if you have for example a "Stats" or "Analytics" page in your web app, you could have that page display one of your Metabase dashboards.
 What's powerful about this type of embedding vs. standalone chart or dashboard embeds though is that your users will be able to click on the individual charts in that dashboard to see them in more detail, and further explore them using drill-through, or even Metabase's graphical query builder.

-You can even display a specific Metabase collection in an embed to allow your users to browse through all the dashboards and questions that you've made available to them.

 ### A note on drill-through and permissions
 One of the main differences between embedding the full Metabase app vs. standalone embeds is that charts and graphs will have drill-down enabled.
 This lets your users click on charts to zoom in, pivot, and generally explore more.